hpsg2022/hpsg2022/README.md

-The 29th International Conference on Head-Driven Phrase Structure Grammar will be virtually hosted at Nagoya University and National Institute for Japanese Language and Linguistics on 29 July - 31 July 2021. it is an online event.
+The 29th International Conference on Head-Driven Phrase Structure Grammar will be virtually hosted at Nagoya University and National Institute for Japanese Language and Linguistics on 29 July - 31 July 2021.
+It is an **online event**.
 Abstracts are invited that address linguistic, foundational, or computational issues relating to or in the spirit of the framework of Head-Driven Phrase Structure Grammar.